ERavazzolo/Rick-Veronese/README.md

 ## Outcome
 I am very pleased with my first independent project, using all the features and tools I had set out to use.

+After doing a simple load speed test of my code against the Wordpress version of the website, I was pleased to see that my code had improved not only the load time, but also the overall size and number of requests made.

 This project taught me how to research and skimmed through information sources.
 Most importantly, I learned how to structure my own workflow through trial and error, giving myself time to experiment with different strategies.